-The Board held five ordinary meetings and one statutory meeting during the year.
+The Board held seven ordinary meetings and one statutory meeting during the year.
 All meetings except one were held in the Gothenburg area.
 At ordinary Board meetings, the CFO gives an account of the Group's results and financial position, including the prospects for the following quarters.
 The CEO deals with market situations, vessel employment, business plans, investments, the establishment of new operations, and acquisitions and disposals.
-The Company's auditor attended the meeting in February 2015, at which the year-end accounts for 2014 were approved.
+The Company's auditor attended the meeting in January 2017, at which the year-end accounts for 2016 were approved.

 All the meetings during the year followed an approved agenda.
 The agenda and documentation for each agenda item were sent to Board members one week before the meetings.
-Karl-Magnus Sjölin, former CFO at Stena Sessan, was the secretary at all the Board meetings.
-Significant business during the year included strategy, market assessments and financial risks.
+Henrik Hallin has been secretary at all Board meetings apart from one.
+Significant matters during the year included strategy, market assessments, financing and financial risks.